earthly/website/blog/_posts/2022-05-05-line-staff.md

 - [ ] Add Earthly `CTA` at bottom `{% include cta/cta1.html %}`
 - [ ] Raise PR

 Let's talk about a career in tech, but not the usual boring stuff about salary or how to pass the interview process at the place with the most oversized comp packages.
-Instead, let’s talk about how your relationship to how the company accomplishes its goals influences what your job is like and what skills and strengths you’ll develop there.
+Instead, let's talk about how your relationship to how the company accomplishes its goals influences what your job is like and what skills and strengths you'll develop there.

 ## A Simplified World